Neharavi262001/Flixxit-capstone/README.md

 Flixxit utilizes the following APIs for enriched content data and functionality:

 - [The Movie Database (TMDb)](https://www.themoviedb.org/) - A comprehensive movie and TV show database used for content information.
-- [Stripe](https://stripe.com/) - A secure and efficient payment processing API used for handling subscription payments.

 ## contact-information
 neharavi262001@gmail.com